Phrogz/PerfectGRUIndoorSchedule/README.md

+# Calculating the Perfect Indoor Schedule

+## Motivation and Problem Space

-While [Rephinez](https://github.com/Phrogz/rephinez) provides a mechanism for roughly finding good league schedules for large leagues, we happened to be running a league with "small" combinations.
+While [Rephinez](https://github.com/Phrogz/rephinez) provides a mechanism for roughly finding good league schedules for large leagues, we often find ourselves running a league with "small" combinations.
 We wanted to see if we could fully explore every possible schedule to find the best one.
-We have:
+Initially we have:

 * A league that plays once per week, over 4 weeks of play
 * 8 teams playing 12 games each week (each team playing 3 times per night)
+* A single field shared throughout the league

 With 48 games to be played, a naive exploration of the space requires evaluating `48!` = 1.24e61 game combinations.
 This is infeasible.

-# Shrinking the Problem Space
+### Shrinking the Problem Space

 A standard round-robin algorithm provides a good starting schedule matching the above criteria, ensuring each team plays one another before the schedule